-Convenience is important so we offer Fluoroscopy procedures at our location so patient can choose the right appointment time and option that fits them the best.
+Convenience is important so we offer Fluoroscopy procedures at our location so patients can choose the right appointment time and option that fits them the best.
 Regardless of time, the cost of a Fluoroscopy exam is substantially lower than the cost of the same exam performed at a local hospital.
 We believe that offering value, without compromise, is the right thing to do.

-A Better Fluoroscopy Experience.
+A Better Fluoroscopy Experience